 Students must successfully complete the entire curriculum throughout the first and second year maintaining satisfactory grades/evaluation and attendance.
 This entails maintaining 2.0/4.0 GPA or higher (the equivalent of a 73/100) and accrue no more than 40hrs of absence per term.
 There is no allowance for a student receiving a failing grade/evaluation or exceeding the maximum absences permitted in any course component of the scheduled curriculum and still successfully maintain satisfactory academic progress in the program.

-First Year of the Two-Year Certificate: Professional Actor Training Program encompasses approximately 1000 clock hours each year (980 class hours plus a minimum of 20 supervised lab hours of rehearsal and tutorial for production/crew assignments) over a 35-week period.
+First Year of the Two-Year Certificate: Professional Actor Training Program encompasses approximately 930 clock hours each year over a 35-week period.

-Second Year of the Two-Year Certificate: Professional Actor Training Program: encompasses approximately 1300 clock hours each year (1100 class hours plus a minimum of 200 supervised lab hours of rehearsal and performance) over a 35-week period.
+Second Year of the Two-Year Certificate: Professional Actor Training Program: encompasses approximately 993 clock hours each year over a 35-week period.

 Rights & Responsibilities of Students Receiving Financial Aid

 Federal Student Loans come with repayment rights and responsibilities.
-To learn more before borrowing a loan, please read over the numerous Student Guides (PDF’s, videos, webpages, and more) created by the U.S. Department of Education, available online at https://studentaid.ed.gov/sa/resources
+To learn more before borrowing a loan, please read over the numerous Student Guides (PDF’s, videos, webpages, and more) created by the U.S. Department of Education.
+Or click here for Student Loan online resources.

 1 All full-time students accepted and enrolled in the Two-Year Certificate: Professional Actor Training program have the right to be considered for aid if they are eligible according to the US Department of Education standards.